"Listen to this imaging reel! We need to sound like this!"

 I learned how to produce radio imaging by the tried-and-true method of imitation.
 By listening to air-checks from top-25 stations.
 By straining my young vocal chords.
 By smoking and drinking and gambling and living the lifesty--- OK hold on, I'm getting off track.
 The point is, I got good at listening to what others were doing-- and nailing that - no more, no less.
 I was nothing more than a voice impersonator in those days.
 And sometimes, I wonder if I still am...

-But there was that one time back in the day I did something original--that time I stayed at the station til after midnight, (OK more than once but who's counting?) working out how to make our station's imaging sound different.
-Because it seemed to young Mr. Me that sounding totally different was the whole point.
+But there was that one time back in the day I did something original working out how to make our station's imaging sound unique.
+Because it seemed to young Mr. Me that sounding unique was the whole point.

-Radio programmers seem hungry for something different- until they hear it.
+Radio programmers seem hungry for something different- until they hear it and fear takes hold.

 I worked hard in radio, as I do now as an indie producer of over 25 years.
 But I can't help notice that the radio imaging scenery doesn't change much, no matter how fast I drive.